 Independent Stores – Independently owned electronics retailers are typically your best bet for a local parts, if you can find one… Unfortunately due to competition with online retailers and the niche nature of their products these shops are getting harder and harder to find, but if you live in a large enough city have a look around and you may find something great.
 Typically you will pay substantially more than you would ordering parts online but you will be able to get the components you need without causing delays to your project.

 All Electronics – All Electronics was the first site I began ordering from and I’ve always had good experiences with them.They have reasonable costs and an easy to navigate site.
-Though they do not have as large a selection as some other suppliers this can actually be beneficial when your starting out, there is nothing worse than wading through a thousand different types of 10 ohm potentiometers just to try and find a volume control .
+Though they do not have as large a selection as some other suppliers this can actually be beneficial when you’re starting out, there is nothing worse than wading through a thousand different types of 10 ohm potentiometers just to try and find a volume control .

 Jameco – Jameco is similar in scope to All Electronics though I’ve switched quite a bit of my business to them as I’ve found they stock a few more obscure parts (some CMos logic chips and the like) which I wasn’t able to find through All Electronics.
 My recommendation would be to try both these sites to get a feel for them and where both of there strengths lie.